Can dogs cry? Do dogs get sad, or is it a health warning sign?

 Do dogs cry?
 They may express emotions through crying, but you need to know whether your dog’s tears are due to emotion or a health issue.

 All dog owners know that their dogs feel emotions.
 There’s joy when you open a bag of its favorite treats; fear when the vacuum cleaner turns on; maybe even some aggression when another dog comes sniffing around.
-No matter what your dog is feeling, do dogs cry in response?
+But do dogs cry in response?

 Well, yes and no.